Raul1508/Intelligent-Warehouse-Optimization-System/README.md

 # Intelligent-Warehouse-Optimization-System
-A Python-based warehouse optimization system that automates layout design and storage allocation using hybrid genetic algorithms.
+A Python-based warehouse optimization system that automates layout design and optimmize storage allocation using hybrid genetic algorithms.

 ## 🔒 License